-On the replacement of a dirty block by node i, the data is written back to memory and the directory is updated to turn off the dirty bit and $\rho[i]$.
+On the replacement of a dirty block by node i, the data is written back to memory and the directory is updated to turn off the dirty bit and p[i].

 On the replacement of a shared block, the directory may or may not be updated.
+If it's not, an unnecessary invalidation may be sent to the node the next time the block is written.

 How does a directory help?
-It keeps track of which nodes have copies of a block, eliminating the need for .
+It keeps track of which nodes have copies of a block, eliminating the need for broadcast.